 At length when the Deafening Cry comes, the day when a man flees from his brother and his mother and his father and his spouse and his sons.
-Every one of them, that day, will have enough concern to make himself indifferent to others.13

-Iqbal, during his discussion of the problem of immortality in his Reconstruction of Religious Thought in Islam, has described and examined the views of a number of Eastern and Western thinkers so as to be in a position to formulate his own standpoint in the richest possible perspective.
-The frame of reference and the subjacent current of his entire critical examination of these views necessarily happens to be his own firm commitment to the insistent standpoint of the Qur'an, delineated in the verses just quoted, that man's immortality is uniquely individual and personal in character.
-This would immediately refute the doctrine metempsychosis or, what has more commonly been known as, the 'transmigration of souls' as well as the view that the immortal life of an individual consists in his ultimately becoming a part and parcel of the totality of existence like a drop of water which eternalizes itself by getting submerged in the expanses of an ocean.
-The former, for example, was the view of Buddhism in India and of the Hindus who accepted the Buddhist influence.
+Every one of them, that day, will have enough concern to make himself indifferent to others.13 critical examination of these views necessarily happens to be his own firm commitment to the insistent standpoint of the Our'an, delineated in the verses just quoted, that man's immortality is uniquely individual and personal in character. would immediately refute This the doctrine metempsychosis or, what has more commonly been known as, the 'transmigration of souls' as well as the view that the immortal life of an individual consists in his ultimately becoming a part and parcel of the totality of existence like a drop of water which eternalizes itself by getting submerged in the expanses of an ocean.
+The former, for example, was the view of Buddhism in India and of the Hindus who accepted the Buddhist impact.
 The latter was, for one thing, accepted by a number of Muslim mystics who subscribed to a pantheistic metaphysics partly due to the inherent logic of mystic experience itself and partly due to certain alien influences.